 Perhaps you’ve heard criticism of restaurant awards.
 After all, who is truly qualified to judge restaurants?
 Chefs, journalists, people in the restaurant industry – couldn’t they all be biased or have criteria that are completely skewed?
 Sure, they do know much more about the industry than the average person.
 But then again, the average person that would consider following their suggestions might not value the same dining experiences.

 You could also ask yourself how they can judge the best offerings in a vast area, such as an entire country or a vast region.
 Have their judges eaten at all of those restaurants to be able to compare all those experiences?

-Another point you could question is what are those awards based on?
+Another point you could question is: What are those awards based on?
 Glitz?
-Famous chefs?
+Fame?
 Fancy ingredients that few people can afford?
 A restaurant owner’s influence in the industry?
 You could be right about each of those points.
 At times, restaurants do get on those lists because of everything except the chef’s skill in the kitchen.

 So why should you care about these awards?

 The reason why you should still care about the awards is that in spite of any challenges and drawbacks to choosing the restaurants that make it onto the lists, awards are still the best way to recognize and congratulate those who are doing something extraordinary in a tough – and often unforgiving – industry.

 Most food awards do give a nod to lesser-known chefs who are doing extraordinary things in the quiet obscurity of their kitchens and other delightfully creative spots (home stoves, backyard fire pits, or rural gardens).

 It’s through these awards that you can discover some amazing chefs who are working to make their world a better place.
 They do things like supporting small producers and the local economy, employing former guerrilla soldiers, battling destructive marine life, and helping women make a living.